enarjord/passivbot/README.md

 cd ..
 ```

-Note that the Rust bindings must be recompiled for changes in the Rust source to take effect.
+If changes in the Rust source are detected, recompilation is needed, which Passivbot will attempt to do automatically when starting.
+To manually recompile, use the commands given above.

 ### Step 6: Add API keys